Project Space Station: Gameplay

-Once the shuttle is in orbit, the player is tasked to assemble the components they brought up (or to fire off any satellites they have contracts for) in the Extra-Vehicular Activity, or EVA phase.
+Once the shuttle is in orbit, the player is tasked with assembling the components they brought up (or firing off any satellites they have contracts for) in the Extra-Vehicular Activity or EVA phase.
 Here the player directly controls an Orbital Construction Pod, a small ship with mechanical arms that an astronaut can use to move large equipment.
 Being careless here could have consequences as the pod or equipment may become damaged, and it may run out of fuel and become stranded until another pod can rescue it.
-Consequences were not limited to equipment damage: Stranded astronauts in pods could die when oxygen ran out.
-Other crew hazards included solar flares, which could kill astronauts on the station or shuttle if precautions (using an emergency module in station design) were not taken.
+Consequences are not limited to equipment damage: stranded astronauts in pods can die if oxygen runs out.
+Other crew hazards include solar flares, which can kill astronauts on the station or shuttle if precautions (using an emergency module in station design) were not taken.
 Crew died in reverse alphabetical order from solar flares.

 The player then transfers crew to and from the space station and assigns them to research tasks.
 Completing these tasks awards the player with government contracts that supplement NASA's budget.
-A math bug (or intentional cheat) in the game allowed an infinite supply of money, if the player allocated more than $10,000K to any budget.
-For example, if $800k is spent, the budget would be recalculated to $19,200K instead of $9,200, as expected.
+A math bug (or intentional cheat) in the game allows an infinite supply of money, if the player allocated more than $10,000K to any budget.
+For example, if $800k is spent, the budget is recalculated to $19,200K instead of $9,200, as expected.

 Finally the player lands the shuttle.
 After determining that landing conditions are adequate, the player again keeps the shuttle on course as it turns from the station and enters its descent.
 Skill here determines how close the shuttle will be to the optimal point from the runway.
 After this the player controls the shuttle with a simple landing simulator viewed from the side.
 The more abrupt or overshot the landing, the more damage will be done to the shuttle and the longer it will need to be repaired before it can venture out on another mission.